wdi-sg/project-2/README.md

 :------------------------------------------------:|:-------------------------------------------------:
 ![Userlogin_actual](/public/assets/pictures/Userlogin_actual.png "Userlogin_actual")  |  ![Routecheck_actual](/public/assets/pictures/Routecheck_actual.png "Routecheck_actual")

-The main app logic would be the Routecheck portion, which also uses geocoding to translate human-readable addresses into longitude and latitudes.
+The main app logic would be the Routecheck portion, which also uses geocoding to translate human-readable addresses into longitudes and latitudes.
 For Buzz, I used a side product from Google API, which is the formatted address, to obtain the postal code.
-Using the postal code, we can then identify the start and end regions and group users in mongoDB.
+Using these postal codes, we can identify the start and end regions and group users in mongoDB.
 For information on Singapore postal code system, please visit [this resource](https://www.ura.gov.sg/realEstateIIWeb/resources/misc/list_of_postal_districts.htm) from Urban Redevelopment Authority (SG).

 There are some parts of the project I had set out to do but had not completed by the deadline: